abhijitchak103/sports-classification-cnn/README.md

 conda activate project
 python test.py
 ```
-This should give you the following result:
+This should give similar results to the following:
 `[['cricket', 10.8796835],
  ['baseball', 8.193538],
  ['croquet', 7.908885],